swiseman/neighbor-splicing/README.md

 Code for [Data-to-text Generation by Splicing Together Nearest Neighbors](https://arxiv.org/pdf/2101.08248.pdf).

-We show how to set up and train on the E2E data, which we include.
+We show how to set up and train on the [E2E data](https://github.com/tuetschek/e2e-dataset) (Novikova et al., 2017), which we include.
 The WikiBio data can be downloaded from its Github repository and processed analogously.

 ## Requirements
 - pytorch 1.6.0